 Follow these three steps to help you find marketing graduate job opportunities in ways and places that you may not initially have considered:

 There are a lot of industries that need to promote their products and services to specific audiences.
-Many large employers will have their own marketing departments, some even run dedicated marketing graduate schemes or more general commercial graduate schemes with marketing rotations.
-To find out the top graduate employers where you could start your marketing career, we looked at The UK 300 2018–2019.
-Based on a survey of over 73,000 students, here are the top ten employers who offer marketing-specific graduate schemes (or marketing streams within commercial schemes):
+Many large employers will have their own marketing departments, some even run dedicated marketing graduate schemes or more general commercial graduate schemes with marketing streams or rotations.

+The full list of the top 300 employers can be found on The UK 300 page.
+Other employers in the top 300 may also advertise marketing schemes or ad hoc graduate vacancies.
 If you apply for a vacancy like this, it is important not only to prove your interest in marketing, but also your interest in the industry.
 For example, you can bet that GSK will ask: ‘So, why do you want to work in the pharmaceuticals business?’
 Knowing what you’re talking about, and being enthusiastic to boot, will be a massive point in your favour.

 2. Don’t wait for opportunities; go out and find them yourself

 The good thing about making speculative applications is that it really lets you show off your skills.
 You need to be bold, enticing, and willing to show off your unique selling points (USPs).
 Even if it doesn’t lead to an interview straight away, it can be a way to build up your contacts.
-They might even be willing to keep your CV on record if a vacancy does come up.
+They might be willing to keep your CV on record if a vacancy does come up.